oleewere/fluent-plugin-azurestorage-gen2/README.md

 ### file_extension

 File extension for the uploaded files.
-Only uses if `store_as` is not set, or set as `none`
+Only used if `store_as` is not set, or set as `none`

 ### store_as

 Archive format on Azure Storage.
 You can use following types:

-- none (default - no tmp file creation for log processing)
+- none (default - no tmp file creation for log processing, use with json or single value format)
 - gzip
 - json
 - text